 - Raspberry mousse via Recipes Made Easy

 - Raspberry syllabub with chardonnay vanilla biscuits via Tin and Thyme

 - Roasted plum parfait with lemon curd via Tin and Thyme

 - Summer strawberry mousse via Farmersgirl Kitchen

-- Vegan strawberry mousse with pistachio shortbread via Baking Explorer
+- Strawberry mousse with pistachio shortbread (vegan) via Baking Explorer

 - White chocolate strawberry mousse via Fab Food 4 All

 Thanks for visiting Tin and Thyme.
-If you make this blackcurrant fool recipe, I’d love to hear about it in the comments below or via social media.
-Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.
+If you make my blackcurrant fool, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
+Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.